-Lutheran event brings in 30,000 to Detroit for Youth Gathering
+Lutheran event brings 30K to city for Youth Gathering

 Detroit — Tens of thousands of fresh-faced, clean-cut teenagers are roaming downtown streets and attending nightly concerts at Ford Field this week.